Lifestyle Interventions for Gestational Diabetes

 The trial does not specify if you need to stop taking your current medications, but you cannot participate if you are currently taking Metformin or took it within 3 months before conception.

-What data supports the effectiveness of the GDM Prevention Program treatment for gestational diabetes?
+What evidence suggests that the GDM Prevention Program might be an effective treatment for gestational diabetes?

 This trial is for pregnant individuals at or before 16 weeks and 6 days, aged 35+, with a family history of diabetes, BMI of 30 or more, or Hemoglobin A1c between 5.9% to 6.4%.
 It excludes those with major fetal anomalies, multiple gestations, chronic steroid use (except inhaled/short-term), current/pre-pregnancy Type 1/2 diabetes diagnosis, recent Metformin use, or inability to consent in English/Spanish.